yellows8/3dshax/README.md

 * "NEW3DS_ARM9BINLDR_CLRMEM=address" Clear the memory starting at address with size from NEW3DS_ARM9BINLDR_CLRMEM_SIZE, from the new3ds arm9bin loader entrypoint hook.
 * "NEW3DS_ARM9BINLDR_CLRMEM_SIZE=val"

+* "MEMDUMPBOOT_SRCADDR=address" Copies memory from the specified address to the dst with the configured size, the first time 3dshax runs with RUNNINGTYPE 3.
+This could be used to dump memory which would be overwritten / no longer available later in boot.
+Once 3dshax boots, you could then use 3dshaxclient to read the memory from the dst addr(see below).
+* "MEMDUMPBOOT_DSTADDR=address" Override the default(0x08001000) dst address used with the above.
+The dst memory starts with magicnum "DUMP" followed by the actual data.
+The dump code only runs with RUNNINGTYPE 3 when the data at dst+0 doesn't match this magicnum.
+* "MEMDUMPBOOT_SIZE=val" Override the default(0x200) size used with the above.

 # FIRM Compatibility
 Supported NATIVE_FIRM system-versions(versions where NATIVE_FIRM wasn't updated don't apply here):
 * v4.1